 - 1. Prepare/sponsor National Register nominations for threatened buildings and areas. - 2.
-Advertise National Register status to realtors and developers, encouraging the use of tax credits and highlighting successful historic tax credit rehabilitation at Oxford School. - 3.
+Advertise National Register status to realtors and developers, encouraging the use of tax credits and highlighting successful historic tax credit rehabilitation projects, such as the potential rehabilitation at Oxford School Residences when completed. - 3.
 Use signage and wayfinding to advertise Fairhaven's historic resources and neighborhoods.
 Facilitate and encourage visitation to historic areas outside of downtown by cross-promoting historic resources and amenities such as eateries and shops.